Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Results: a consistent solution via resonant freeze-out

 \subsection{A predictive benchmark point}

-While our scan revealed a narrow, continuous region of viable parameter space for dark matter masses in the range $m_\chi \in [200, 1000]$~GeV, we selected a single representative benchmark point for a detailed study.
+Although our scan revealed a narrow, continuous region of viable parameter space for dark matter masses in the range $m_\chi \in [200, 1000]$~GeV, we selected a single representative benchmark point for a detailed study.
 As shown in~\ref{app:uniqueness}, the solutions exhibit strong correlations between the parameters.
-We choose the point at $m_\chi = 600$~GeV as our primary benchmark because it provides an optimal fit to astrophysical constraints on self-interactions and its associated heavy resonance at $\approx 1.2$~TeV is within the discovery reach of the High-Luminosity Large Hadron Collider (HL-LHC).
+We choose the point at $m_\chi = 600$~GeV as our primary benchmark because it provides an optimal fit to astrophysical constraints on self-interactions, and its associated heavy resonance at $\approx 1.2$~TeV is within the discovery reach of the High-Luminosity Large Hadron Collider (HL-LHC).

 The viable solutions followed clear scaling relations across the allowed mass range, as shown in Figure~\ref{fig:scaling_laws}.
-The left panel shows that the light mediator mass scales as $m_\phi \propto m_\chi^{0.83}$, reflecting the requirement that the Yukawa potential range $\sim 1/m_\phi$ matches the relevant astrophysical scales.
+The left panel shows that the light mediator mass scales as $m_\phi \propto m_\chi^{1.33}$, reflecting the requirement that the Yukawa potential range $\sim 1/m_\phi$ matches the relevant astrophysical scales.
 The right panel shows the milder scaling $y_\chi \propto m_\chi^{0.51}$, ensuring that the fine-structure constant $\alpha_\chi = y_\chi^2/(4\pi)$ provides the correct self-interaction strength across different dark-matter masses.
 The narrow width of these bands, less than 20\% variation in each parameter, demonstrates the high predictability of the model.

 The choice of this benchmark point is motivated by its ability to align perfectly with astrophysical requirements.
-A self-interaction cross-section of nearly 1~cm$^2$/g at low velocities is ideal for producing the observed cores in dwarf galaxies.
+A self-interaction cross-section of nearly 1~cm$^2$/g at the lowest dwarf galaxy velocities ($v \sim 10$~km/s, see Section~\ref{subsec:sidm_plot}) is ideal for producing the observed cores.
 Simultaneously, the strong velocity dependence ensures that the cross-section drops by more than four orders of magnitude at cluster scales, safely evading the tight constraints from systems such as the Bullet Cluster.

-This benchmark point represents a concrete and highly predictive realization of our unified framework.
+This benchmark point represents a concrete and highly predictive realization of our framework.